-Our team of attorneys specialized in clergy abuse cases is equipped to handle sexual abuse cases by members of the clergy across the country with empathy and compassion for victims.
+Our team is equipped to handle sexual abuse cases by members of the clergy with empathy and compassion for victims.
 If you have been a victim of clergy sexual abuse, we are here to support you and help you seek justice.

 At Jafri Law Firm we represent victims of sexual abuse by priests, clergymen, or other church officials, and we strive to hold perpetrators accountable and obtain financial compensation for the harm caused.
 If you have experienced sexual abuse as a child within your religious organization, we encourage you to reach out to us.

 Recent investigations have revealed the extent of the problem of clergy sexual abuse within the Catholic Church and other religious institutions.
 It is clear that this abuse was a frequent and pervasive problem, and that the institutions were aware of it but failed to take effective action.
 Most victims were male and under the age of 14, and the abuse was often ongoing.

 The long-term effects of sexual abuse by clergy members can be devastating, causing emotional trauma that lasts a lifetime.
 However, recent legal changes have given victims more options for holding their abusers accountable, including eliminating or expanding the statute of limitations for sexual abuse claims in civil court.

 While the Catholic Church has been the subject of the largest number of sexual abuse lawsuits, other religious denominations and organizations have also faced allegations of clergy sexual abuse.
 We recognize the widespread nature of this issue and are dedicated to fighting for justice for all victims.

 Victims of Clergy Sexual Abuse Can Sue the Church